totuni/esp-studio-examplesII/Utilities/StateDB/README.md

 - InputRate is a Source window that ingests dummy events using a Timer Connector.
 - SensorsData is a Lua window that generates dummy sensor events.
 - SaveToRedis is a StateDB Writer window that saves and updates records in Redis hash tables.
-- GetSavedStamp is a StateDB Reader window that performs lookups by key in Redis hash tables and selects value. <!-- is "value" what you see or should is be "a value" or even "the value"? -->
+- GetSavedStamp is a StateDB Reader window that looks up keys in Redis hash tables and retrieves the saved timestamp value for each key. <!-- is "value" what you see or should is be "a value" or even "the value"? --><!-- Andrey: rephrased -->
-- GetMaxByGroup is a StateDB Reader window that performs aggregate functions on Redis hash tables by selected group value and selects result. <!-- same question here for result.
-Is result something that appears in the UI or should it be "the results"? -->
+- GetMaxByGroup is a StateDB Reader window that performs aggregate functions on Redis hash tables by a selected group value and returns the result. <!-- same question here for result.
+Is result something that appears in the UI or should it be "the results"? --><!-- Andrey: rephrased -->

 ### saveToRedis